OneOneLiu/S_S_ROS/README_en.md

 ### 2.3.
 Folder Descriptions

-Following the programming practices mentioned earlier, this repository contains multiple `ROS packages`, rather than treating the entire repository as a single `ROS` package (which was a bad practice that I used to follow, but you should avoid).
-I will use the `Docker` [`volume`](https://docs.docker.com/storage/volumes/) feature to map each subfolder to the `/catkin_ws/src/` directory in the container environment.
-You can check the command in this [Docker startup file](Docker/noetic.bash).
+Following the programming practices mentioned earlier, this repository contains multiple `ROS packages`, rather than treating the entire repository as a single `ROS` package (which was a bad practice that I used to follow, which you should avoid).
+I create a separate folder for each of these packages under the `src` folder.
+Then, the `src` folder is mapped to the `/catkin_ws/src/` directory in the container using the `Docker` [`volume`](https://docs.docker.com/storage/volumes/) feature.
+You can check the related command in this [Docker startup file](Docker/noetic.bash).

 Therefore, the folder structure of this repository will look like this:

 ```bash{.line-numbers}
 s_s_ros/
 ├── Docker